outranker/css-practice/advanced/notes.md

 vh and vw is simple.
 1vh is 1% of the viewport. same for vw

 below is the wrap up points for the new things i learned [image3](./notes-assets/key-points-for-units.png)

+## 19. how css renders a website

+there are lots of things talked here most of which I already know. but this might need coming back and reviewing it in the future if needed.